Hello and welcome to our Disability Access and Assistance Information pages.

 I need electric hook up to power equipment for my access needs.
 Are you able to supply this?

-We cannot supply electric hook up for leisure purposes but if this is needed for medical reasons, please give us more details when you apply and we will respond on a case by case basis.
+We cannot supply electricity for leisure purposes but if required for medical reasons, please give us more details when you apply.
+(We will respond on a case by case basis.)
 We can also supply an electric wheelchair charging point if required.